DovydasGRB/carparts/README.md

-This project is about a carpart warehouse storing and selling system.
+This project is about a car part warehouse storing and selling system.
 A user is an employee